listenToRipley/angular/README.md

 You will be asked if you want to include routing and which style sheet format you wish to use.

 Set up to use [bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

-### Bring up a Server

-`ng serve` creates a working server where we can test information.

-A default port will be provided when created, usually 4200.

 ### Navigating application